-How this all falls out in the end is hard to predict, except that it is clear that, for all their financial firepower, the Saudis can't get the major regional players - Israel excepted - on board.
-And an alliance with Israel - a country that's more isolated today because of its occupation policies than at any other time in its history - is not likely to be very stable.
+How this all falls out in the end is hard to predict, except that it is clear that, for all their financial firepower, the Saudis can't get the major regional players-Israel excepted-on board.
+And an alliance with Israel-a country that is more isolated today because of its occupation policies than it has been in its history-is not likely to be very stable.

-Long-time Middle East correspondent Robert Fisk says the Saudis live in "fear" of the Iranians, the Shia, the Islamic State, Al-Qaeda, U.S. betrayal, Israeli plots, even "themselves, for where else will the revolution start in Sunni Muslim Saudi [Arabia] but among its own royal family?"
+Long-time Middle East correspondent for the Independent Robert Fisk says the Saudis live in "fear" of the Iranians, the Shiia, the Islamic State, Al-Qaeda, U.S. betrayal, Israeli plots, even "themselves, for where else will the revolution start in Sunni Muslim Saudi but among its own royal family?"

 That "fear" is driving the war in Yemen.
-It argues for why the U.S. should stop feeding the flames and instead join with the European Union and demand an immediate ceasefire, humanitarian aid, and a political solution among the Yemenis themselves.
+It argues for why the U.S. should stop feeding the flames and instead join with the European Union and demand an immediate cease-fire, humanitarian aid, and a political solution among the Yemenis themselves.